Bar modelling and the CPA approach

-The bar model method is pictorial and it develops from children handling actual objects, to drawing pictures and then drawing boxes to represent objects.
-Eventually, they will no longer need to draw all the boxes, which represents individual units, instead they just draw one long bar and label it with a number.
-At this stage the bars do need to be somewhat proportional, so in the example above the purple bar representing 12 cookies is longer than the orange bar representing 8 cookies.
+As shown, the bar method is primarily pictorial.
+Pupils will naturally develop from handling concrete objects, to drawing pictorial representations, to creating abstract rectangles to illustrate a problem.
+With time and practice, pupils will no longer need to draw individual boxes/units.
+Instead, they will label one long rectangle/bar with a number.
+At this stage, the bars will be somewhat proportional.
+So, in the example above, the purple bar representing 12 cookies is longer than the orange bar representing 8 cookies.